arnonzilca/arnonzilca.github.io/_posts/2015-06-29-pure-virtual-batch-implementation.md

 `Subscription` class), this class takes a template `TCaller` which will be the class containing the implementation of `handle(...)`, and a template function of `TCaller` with the same signature as our `handle(...)` method (taking a `shared_ptr` of a `const TMessage`).<br>
-When handle of the delegate class is called, it calls `TCaller.TMethod()`.
+When handle of this delegate class is called, it call will call `TCaller.TMethod()`.

 This allow us to implement our module the following way: